jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/amsi-bypass-python/index.md

 It will take the process handle, the address of `AmsiScanBuffer` we discovered and the patching payload.
-It will first change the memory page protection to `PAGE_READWRITE` because by default it has read-only permissions.
 Then, using `WriteProcessMemory()` it will patch `AmsiScanBuffer` with our instructions.

 The relevant updated part of the script is now: